Arthur Longmore: Grantham by-election, 1942

 Longmore was the Conservative candidate at the Grantham by-election in 1942 caused by the ennoblement of the sitting Conservative MP, Rt Hon.
 Sir Victor Warrender, as Baron Bruntisfield.

 Polling day was set for 25 March 1942.
-When nominations closed, it was to reveal a two-horse race, between the Conservative Longmore and the Independent Kendall.
+When nominations closed, it was to reveal a two-horse race, between the Conservative Longmore and the Independent Denis Kendall.
 Longmore received a joint letter of endorsement from all the leaders of the parties in the coalition.

 Kendall had initially been supported by the Grantham Labour Party, which then withdrew support on orders from Labour Party headquarters.
 The party kept its collective head down during the campaign, though they did have to restrain Montague Moore, the previous Labour candidate and a few other local Labour members from actively supporting Kendall.

 The war was not going well for the Allies; the Russians had been driven back, the Japanese had taken Singapore and many were calling for Britain to create a 'Second Front' in Europe.
 The popular Labour politician Sir Stafford Cripps, who had returned to Britain following a spell as Ambassador to Russia, was brought into Churchill's War Cabinet.

 One of Kendall's campaign leaflets proclaimed that "Denis Kendall is another Stafford Cripps.
 Independent yet Churchillian."

 Kendall revealed wartime production figures in his election hustings speeches to criticise the government, but in a way that breached the Official Secrets and the Defence of the Realm Acts.

 The Grantham Communist party in line with the position taken by their national headquarters, circulated a leaflet that urged electors to vote for the Conservative Longmore, so as to show solidarity with the Red Army.